 胡恆 (Hu Heng).
 2019. 清代政区分等与官僚资源调配的量化分析 (Quantitative Analysis of Qing Administrative Districts and The Allocation of Bureaucratic Resources). 近代史研究 (Modern Chinese History Studies).
 (3):4-29.

 CGED-Q: 1900-1912 JINSHENLU Public Release

-The following links are for download of our 2019 public release of our jinshenlu (缙绅录) records of civil officials in the Qing for the period 1900-1912 and accompanying documentation.
-The release consists of 638,152 records of 50,049 officials (based on our linkage) recorded in 43 quarterly editions.
+Our first release in2019 consisted of jinshenlu (缙绅录) records of civil officials in the Qing for the period 1900-1912 and accompanying documentation.
+The release consists of 638,152 records of 40,242 civil officials (based on our linkage) recorded in 43 quarterly editions.